CircuitVerse/infra/runbooks/docs/active_storage_s3/README.md

-# Running ActiveStorage on AWS S3
+# Using ActiveStorage on AWS S3

-### Configuring Credentials
+## Configuring Credentials

 Add credentials of `circuitverse-images-dev` to your enviornment(either in shell profile or in .env file)

-NOTE: If you are using your own S3 bucket for development, you need to edit `region` and `bucket` field in [config/storage.yml](https://github.com/CircuitVerse/CircuitVerse/blob/master/config/storage.yml)
+NOTE: If you are using your own S3 bucket for development, you must edit `region` and `bucket` field in [config/storage.yml](https://github.com/CircuitVerse/CircuitVerse/blob/master/config/storage.yml)

 ```bash